Hyperhomocysteinemia may predispose to arterial and venous thrombosis.

-Hyperhomocysteinemia may predispose to arterial thrombosis and venous thromboembolism, possibly because of injury to vascular endothelial cells.
+Hyperhomocysteinemia may predispose to arterial thrombosis and venous thromboembolism, possibly because of injury to vascular endothelial cells (see Overview of Thrombotic Disorders), but some experts note that there is insufficient evidence definitively to link hyperhomocysteinemia to thrombosis.
 Plasma homocysteine levels are elevated ≥ 10-fold in homozygous cystathionine β-synthase deficiency.
 Milder elevations occur in heterozygous deficiency and in other abnormalities of folate metabolism, including methyltetrahydrofolate dehydrogenase deficiency.
 However, by far the most common causes of hyperhomocysteinemia are acquired deficiencies of

-Last full review/revision January 2013 by Joel L. Moake, MD
+Last full review/revision October 2014 by Joel L. Moake, MD

-Content last modified November 2013
+Content last modified October 2014